x123/kdy-iss/docs/sail-handling.md

 !!!
 Tip

-    The DS37 is usually not rigged with a reefing line of sufficient length to be able to preemptively rig the reefing line but still raise the full mainsail.
+    The DS37s are not always rigged with a reefing line of sufficient length to be able to preemptively rig the reefing line but still raise the full mainsail.
     If the weather forecast calls for a reef in the main at any point later in your sail, it's best to rig and reef the mainsail from the beginning.
 Reefing the